 The following groups have a higher risk of developing salmonellosis:

 - people with a weak immune system (HIV/AIDS, cancer patients,…)

 What are the symptoms of Salmonellosis?

 People infected with Salmonella might have diarrhea, vomiting, fever, and abdominal cramps.
 Infants, the elderly, and people with weak immune systems are more likely than others to develop a severe illness which can even lead to death in the rarest cases.
 Pregnant women should also avoid contact with crested geckos.

 Diagnosis and treatment of Salmonellosis in humans

 When you get a Salmonella infection the symptoms will usually show within 1 to 3 days and the infection usually lasts between 5 and 7 days.
-A lab test can determine if a person suffers from Salmonellosis but usually, there’s little to no need for extensive treatment.
-When you suffer from a Salmonella infection you have to drink plenty of fluids.
+A lab test can determine if a person suffers from Salmonellosis, but there’s little to no need for extensive treatment.
+However, when you suffer from a Salmonella infection, you have to drink plenty of fluids.

-In severe cases, when you get severe diarrhea and when the infection spreads to the rest of the body you’ll need to seek help from a doctor and possibly get to the hospital to get rehydrated.
+In severe cases, when you get severe diarrhea and the infection spreads to the rest of the body, you’ll need to seek help from a doctor and possibly get to the hospital to rehydrate.
 In such cases, you’ll need antibiotics to fight the infection.

 Safety Tips When Handling Crested Geckos